DataDog/documentation/content/en/developers/ide_plugins/vscode/_index.md

 - Python
   - [logging][21]

-Alternatively, you can select some text in your source code, right click, and look for the **Datadog > Search Logs With Selected Text** option.
+Alternatively, you can select some text in your source code, right click on them, and look for the **Datadog > Search Logs With Selected Text** option.

 {{< img src="developers/ide_plugins/vscode/log_search.png" alt="Using the Datadog Logs explorer feature" style="width:100%;" >}}